retypeapp/retype/components/math-formulas.md

 ## Block syntax

-A block math equation should be wrapped in `$$` tokens placed on separate lines.
-Block equatations are center aligned.
+A block math equation should be wrapped around with the `$$` token.
+Block equations are center aligned.

 ```latex The $$ multiline formula block
 $$